 Morada Bay Beach Cafe

-If you’re looking for a classy outdoor cafe, Morada Bay Beach Cafe is a great lunch spot right on the beach.
-I had the Beach Cafe Salad with ahi tuna that was super fresh and the Ketel Beachside to drink.
-This place is also known for their monthly adults only full moon party right on the beach, and it’s a filming spot for the TV show Bloodlines.
+If you’re looking for a more upscale cafe in Islamorada, Morada Bay Beach Cafe is a great lunch spot right on the beach.
+My Beach Cafe Salad with ahi tuna was super fresh, and I recommend the Ketel Beachside to drink.
+It’s right on the beach and has a great sandy area for the kids to run around as well.
+Morada Bay is also known for the monthly (adults only) full moon party right on the beach, and it’s a filming spot for the TV show Bloodlines.